mesaguy/ansible-prometheus/README.md

     prometheus_extra_opts: []

 The version of Prometheus to install.
-The source version defines the version as specified in version control:

-    prometheus_version: "2.16.0"
-    prometheus_src_version: "v2.16.0"
+The default version can be found in the [prometheus variables file](../vars/software/prometheus.yml) and the default version can be overridden using the following variable:

+    prometheus_prometheus_version: "1.0.0"

+Allow the use of prerelease versions (beta, test, development, etc versions), defaults to 'false':

+    prometheus_prometheus_use_prerelease: true

 Where to store Prometheus's database, defaults to /opt/prometheus/var/prometheus